MICA-MNI/LAMAReg/README.md

 ## Working with Existing Parcellations

-LaMAR is designed to work with both new and existing parcellations:
+LAMAR is designed to work with both new and existing parcellations:

-1. **Generate New Parcellations**: If you provide paths to non-existing parcellation files, LaMAR will generate them using SynthSeg.
+1. **Generate New Parcellations**: If you provide paths to non-existing parcellation files, LAMAR will generate them using SynthSeg.

-2. **Use Existing Parcellations**: If the parcellation files already exist, LaMAR will use them directly without regenerating them.
+2. **Use Existing Parcellations**: If the parcellation files already exist, LAMAR will use them directly without regenerating them.

 This flexibility allows you to:
 - Process data end-to-end in a single command